Editor’s note: this is an updated version of a story that first ran in 2014.

 - prolonged (long-term and of indefinite duration or is likely to result in death).

-The maximum monthly disability benefit a qualifying person can receive is $1,236, plus a maximum monthly benefit of $231 for each dependent child the disabled contributor has.
-These are related but separate applications, and must be made using Service Canada forms.
+The maximum monthly disability benefit a qualifying person can receive is $1,314, plus a maximum monthly benefit of $241 for each dependent child the disabled contributor has.
+These are related but separate applications, and must be made using Government of Canada forms.

 Child disability benefit

-Based on family net income, the federal government will pay as much as $221 per child each month to families with children qualifying for the disability credit (see below).
-To qualify, tax form T2201 must be completed and approved by CRA.
+Based on family net income, the federal government will pay as much as $227 per child each month to families with children qualifying for the disability credit (see below).
+To qualify, complete tax form T2201, which must be approved by CRA.
+The payment is then delivered as part of the monthly Canada Child Benefit payment.

 Provincial support programs